Celebrating Eleven Years Online...!

 In their book Sailing Yacht Design, Henry and Miller say, "These principles are not easily described, but may be summed up in one word: balance...
 This is an artistic or implied symmetry of balanced masses, rather than a geometric symmetry."

-I feel it is at times a lack of exposure to tradition that drives most peoples’ interest in what we sometimes refer to as cutting edge stuff, i.e. the trend toward the go-fast, the ultra-light, the extreme.
+I feel it is largely a lack of exposure to tradition that drives peoples' interest in what we sometimes refer to as cutting edge stuff, i.e. the trend toward the go-fast, the ultra-light, the extreme.
 It is not always so much an informed preference as perhaps an unfamiliarity with the heritage from which our boats have come to us...

 A common misconception with boats is that "traditional equals slow."
 Not so!

-My schooner Emerald is a traditional old crab crusher by some definitions - a dowdy old single-chine gaffer.
+My schooner Emerald has been viewed as a traditional old crab crusher by some - a dowdy old single-chine gaffer.
 How is it then that her fine lines have carried us to victories against much larger boats in various local races?
-Sister ships of this excellent design by Tom Colvin have won several other local races, and have carried me nicely across oceans.
-Hmm... a highly capable "dowdy old gaffer" then...?
+Sister ships of this excellent design by Tom Colvin have won several other local races in and around Port Townsend, Washington and have carried me nicely across oceans.
+Hmm... a highly capable "old gaffer" then...?

 My own reluctance to immediately embrace new boating fads or fanatical boat types comes from a natural caution - a conservative approach.
 Of course if we did not progress, we would be just simply old fashioned.
 We should remain open to various extremes, but caution is also good, as is evidenced by the BOC racer built out of recycled aluminum with a 17' deep fin keel on which the keel promptly fell off and scuttled their mission before it even got started...!

-It often seems that as soon as someone does something crazy with a boat, immediately everyone else has to have one of those and attempt the same.
+It often seems that as soon as someone does something crazy with a boat, immediately everyone else wants one in order to attempt the same.
 Unfortunately, many boaters are led into desiring this stuff by all the hype and the glitter, rather than necessarily with good boat-sense.
 This trend is extended via the all too common production boat mentality: a mind set established by bean-counters and sales people, rather than by a sensible approach to boating.

 As in Hollywood, there is a point where a boat will simply become all fluff and no substance.
 Unlike Hollywood however, many of the resulting production boats are just downright ugly...!